Saturday, 6 September 2014

 (1) Elle Hunt however refers to laws of 'sedition'- actually, thanks for the reminder -the Law Commission recently abolished the charge of sedition, it was the provisions of the Immigration Act which was used instead to ban travel of the group Odd Future.

 A disclaimer, people ask why this blog site is called growing greens-I perhaps should clarify I don't refer to any green political party per se.
-It was the draft title of a book on green thought- red, blue, deep, or feminist -long since replaced by Children, Citizenship and Democracy, however I'm now stuck with the blog handle....
+It was the draft title of a book on green thought- red, blue, deep, or feminist -long since replaced by Children, Citizenship and Democracy, however I've stuck with the blog handle....